-The Holocaust for Humanity Center engages with law enforcement to learn about the role of police in Nazi Germany and to reflect on their role in a democratic society today.
+The Holocaust Center for Humanity, in partnership with the Anti-Defamation League and the United States Holocaust Memorial Museum, provides the Law Enforcement and Society: Lessons of the Holocaust (LEAS) program to police agencies in Washington State.
+Officers will learn about the role of police in Nazi Germany and to reflect on their role in a democratic society today.
 Officers will learn to build more positive relationships with specific communities within areas they serve by understanding how biases, stereotypes, and a lack of understanding about varying cultural norms negatively impacts police interactions with the public.

 This course is split into three parts that introduces the audience to the role of law enforcement during the Holocaust and the role law enforcement plays in society.
 In the first part, students are introduced to the Holocaust Center for Humanity, the course instructors, and will go through a virtual tour of the Center.
 In the second part, students will examine the role of law enforcement during the Holocaust.
 They will be asked to critically think about various scenarios by way of photo analysis and discussion.
 In the third part of the course students will go through a guided lecture and discussion about the role of law enforcement in today’s society, and more specifically their role in law enforcement and the communities they serve.
 Several questions will be asked to facilitate self-reflection and group discussion.